prufrock123/Notes-Jan-2015/week8.md

         componentWillMount : function() {}, // called when a component is attached to the DOM
         componentWillReceiveProps: function() {}, // called when props are updated componentWillUnmount : function() {}, // called when a component is removed from the DOM

+        componentDidMount : function() {}, // called after a component is attached to the DOM
+        componentDidReceiveProps: function() {}, // called after props are updated componentDidUnmount : function() {}, // called after a component is removed from the DOM

         // custom methods added to this component...
         // given an underscore in the name to denote 'custom'